-Full disclosure: I have read only 9 of 14 volumes of Robert Jordan’s epic fantasy book series The Wheel of Time before giving up.
-And I still have the gall to attempt a review of Amazon Prime’s stylish new adaptation of Jordan’s magnum opus.
+Full disclosure: I only read 9 of 14 volumes of Robert Jordan’s epic fantasy book series The Wheel of Time before giving up.
+And I still have the gall to attempt a review of Prime Video’s stylish new adaptation of Jordan’s magnum opus.
 I say this because I would not like to launch into a deep dive of differences between book and series without admitting I have no idea what happened in those last 5 books.

 There.
 Air cleared.
 Phew.
 That felt good.

 I actually began reading WoT in the 90’s, as the books were published.
 Sometimes the wait between instalments spanned months.
 Sometimes it was years.
 The books’ mythology was dense and colorful.
 The landscapes bright and vivid.
 The stakes were impossibly high, and the characters were, for the most part, relatable and grounded (as long as they were men).

 In short, Jordan’s books had everything a lover of fantasy fiction might expect.
 The only thing was, the wheel never seemed to stop turning.
 Each new book served to expand the world further, deepen the mythology, and introduce more and more characters I struggled to keep track of.

 Side note, but Jordan’s bio famously quipped that he intended to keep writing until they nailed his coffin shut.
 He kept that promise, dying in 2007 while working on what was supposed to be the final volume in the series.
 In the end, fellow fantasy author Brandon Sanderson was brought on board to complete the series over 3 final books.
 By that time, I had stopped reading.

 The truth was I had gotten lost over the series, as full casts of characters (mainly women) came and went, forgotten (at least by me) for entire volumes, only to return in the latest book for a brief moment in time.
 While Jordan’s men were all distinctly unique and fully fleshed out people, his women were not.
 They felt homogenous.
 Fleeting.
 Unimportant.